williaml33moore/bathtub/docs/_posts/2024-06-30-mock_steps.markdown

 ---
 layout: post
 author: Bill
-title: "One Mock Step to Test Them All"
+title: "One Mock Step, One Giant Leap"
 date: 2024-06-30 06:00:00 -0700
-tags:
+tags: uvm testing
 ---
 I'm having a good time writing unit tests for the Bathtub Gherkin parser.
 Now I'm at the point where I want to use SVUnit to test the Bathtub Gherkin runner.